house-of-abbey/scratch_vhdl/docs/button_driven.md

 ![Registered assignment](./images/scratch_blocks/registered_assignment.png)

-On the rising edge of the clock (`clk`), check if `reset` is high, if so assign the default values, otherwise transfer the state of the `buttons` to the `leds`.
+On the rising edge of the clock (`clk`) transfer the state of the `buttons` to the `leds`.
 This does little presently except introduce a one clock cycle delay.

 <pre>
 <code class="language-vhdl">